 Villagers go into love mode if they have enough food.
 A mating session consumes around 12 units of food.
-The player can check these modes by observing the particles above a villager’s head.
-Hearts indicate love mode while angry particles along with the hearts indicate that there are not enough beds for them to mate.
+The player can observe the particles above a villager’s head to check these modes.
+Hearts indicate love mode, while angry particles and the hearts indicate insufficient beds for them to mate.

 The particle mechanic can be extremely useful in identifying different villager traits.
 The villagers will also display angry particles if the population limit is met.
-You need to expand the village in this scenario to accommodate as many villagers as needed.
+In this scenario, you must expand the village to accommodate as many villagers as needed.

-All in all, make sure to have your villagers in the perfect setup if you want to increase the population as fast as possible.
-An important point to note is that Breeding villagers does not drop any experience.
+All in all, ensure your villagers are in the perfect setup if you want to increase the population as fast as possible.
+An important point is that Breeding villagers do not drop any experience.

-If your villagers are not breeding then try to diagnose the problem by implementing the mentioned steps.
-You need to take good care of your villagers to create your dream village!
+If your villagers are not breeding, try to diagnose the problem by implementing the mentioned steps.
+You must take good care of your villagers to create your dream village!